 Once home to the Singapore Police Force's Operational HQ during the mid-20th century, 195 Pearl's Hill Terrace is a gazetted URA conservation building due to its rich heritage and one of the few remaining pre-WWII structures still in existence in Singapore today.

-This historical building has now been transformed into an artistic, hipster space containing hidden treasures and gems such as vibrant start-ups, boutique studios and workshop spaces, amidst others!
+This historical building has now been transformed into a space containing hidden treasures and gems such as vibrant start-ups, boutique studios and workshop spaces, amidst others!
 Pearl’s Hill Terrace is hidden atop a hill as its name suggests; just above the bustling streets of Chinatown, and behind People’s Park Food Centre.

 195 Pearl Hill Café isn’t just awesome coffee, pizza, satay, salads, ‘wiches, savoury eats and dessert.
 As the anchor tenant and only food establishment in the premise, our sheltered and open-air alfresco setting replete with expansive verandas and courtyards hosts various home-grown brands helmed by individuals with illustrious histories.